Nallaballi/2024Sep_APIPracticeProject/README.md

-# 2024Sep_APIPracticeProject - Changes removed from ReadMe file
+# 2024Sep_APIPracticeProject - New Changes to ReadMe file